yutannihilation/savvy/book/src/savvy_macro.md

 3. C implementation for bridging between R and Rust
 4. R implementation

-For example, the above implementation generates the following codes.
+For example, the above implementation generates the following codes. (`#[savvy]` macro can also be used on `struct` and `enum`, but let's focus on function's case for now for simplicity.)

 ### Rust functions